Lawand-A/portScanner/README.md

 <h3>Info</h3>
-This is just a basic port scanner I will update it and modify it soon
+This is just a basic port scanner I will update and modify it soon